-And, I really try to get the athletes to reflect on, some of these fundamental elements and that’s recognizing that, their, their brand is important to them.
+And, I really try to get the athletes to reflect on, some of these fundamental elements and that’s recognizing that, their brand is important to them.
 They, they own that that’s, that belongs to them and nobody else, but them, but what could they be doing to make it of value to sponsors?
 And I think that’s really the most important thing.
 And then I explained to them, I said, look at our team.
-For example, our team as a whole is a value to sponsors because one, we win two.
+For example, our team as a whole is of value to sponsors because one, we win two.
 We have thousands of followers and fans that come to every single game and want to attend, they’re attentive.
-And they listen, right. if the red blacks are hosting a great upcoming event and we invite them there, they will come.
-So two sponsors, that’s very exciting because they could work with our team to gain the trust of the, these fans to be potential customers, because they recognize that there’s an affinity and an affiliation between two brands.
+And they listen, right? if the red blacks are hosting a great upcoming event and we invite them there, they will come.
+So two sponsors, that’s very exciting because they could work with our team to gain the trust of these fans to be potential customers because they recognize that there’s an affinity and an affiliation between two brands.

 Greg Amiel (21:52):

 So I explained to the players that if you can create value and create trust and a relationship with potential sponsors, those opportunities will come.
 But what is it that you’re doing that is of value?
 Sometimes athletes say, well, I have 50,000 Instagram followers.
 That’s fantastic.
-That’s a great, that’s a great start, theoretically, but are they really engaged with you?
+That’s great, that’s a great start, theoretically, but are they really engaged with you?
 Right.
-Did you do something one time that was went viral three years ago, you got a ton of followers, but since nobody really cares and everybody kind of forgot to unfollow or whatever it be, so demonstrating, what type of engagement you do, do you do engaging things on the internet that people find interesting.
+Did you do something one time that went viral three years ago, you got a ton of followers, but since nobody really cares and everybody kind of forgot to unfollow or whatever it be, so demonstrating, what type of engagement you do, do you do engage things on the internet that people find interesting.
 And then by engaging, I don’t mean go do something stupid that will get attention and go viral.
 You are doing something that people find interesting, that they feel that they could engage with.
 They could learn from, or feel a part of creating a community or an opportunity to connect with fans is really important.
-So again, that’s really what I get them thinking of is where do they create value for themselves and the sponsors and what did they learn once upon a time in school or another opportunities that, that could bring value again, to those sponsors.
+So again, that’s really what I get them thinking of where do they create value for themselves and the sponsors, and what did they learn once upon a time in school or another opportunity that, could bring value again, to those sponsors?